 Life in Canada

-Canada is a wonderful choice for students interested in studying internationally.
-Offering an abundance of university choices, beautiful landscapes and friendly people, and often tuition rates and cost-of-living expenses that are drastically cheaper than some of the other western countries, many international students will find that Canada is the place they want to choose for university studies.
+Canada is a fantastic choice for students interested in studying internationally.
+Offering an abundance of university opportunities, beautiful landscapes, and friendly people, and often tuition rates and cost-of-living expenses that are drastically cheaper than some of the other western countries, many international students will find that Canada is the place they want to choose for university studies.

 Top Places to Study and Live in Canada:

 - Vancouver is the favorite city of many visitors and Canadians alike.
-This biggest city in the western-most province, British Columbia, is known for its international flair and its earthy side.
-Boasting some of the best weather in this sometimes chilly country, Vancouver is popular for outdoor enthusiasts who enjoy getting out and about during their study breaks.
-In addition to this, Vancouver is popular with students looking to enjoy the night life too.
-With four universities in the city and many more in neighboring cities, students who want to live in Vancouver have lots of options.
+This biggest city in the westernmost province, British Columbia, is known for its international flair and its earthy side.
+Boasting some of the best weather in this sometimes cold country, Vancouver is popular for outdoor enthusiasts who enjoy getting out and about during their study breaks.
+In addition to this, Vancouver is popular with students looking to enjoy the nightlife too.
+With four universities in the city and much more in neighboring cities, students who want to live in Vancouver have lots of options.

 Cost of Living:

-Tuition varies from city to with Toronto averaging the highest followed by Vancouver.
+Tuition/Fees varies from city to city with Toronto averaging the highest followed by Vancouver.
 International students will pay much more than Canadians to go to school at a Canadian university, but the rates might be surprisingly less than some European universities.
-The national average for a year's tuition for international students during the 2012/2013 school-year rose 5.5% to $19,000.
-In the more populous provinces tuition can be more expensive where as in provinces like Newfoundland or Labrador, rates are typically lower.
+The national average for a year's tuition for international students during the 2012/2013 school year rose 5.5% to $19,000.
+In the more populous provinces education can be more expensive whereas, in provinces like Newfoundland or Labrador, rates are typically lower.
 International graduate students rates vary similarly from province to province, but overall are much less than undergraduate with a national average of $13,500.